zapata-engineering/orquestra-sdk/docs/guides/ce-resource-management.rst

 * ``disk``: disk space (bytes).
 * ``gpu``: whether access to a gpu unit is required (``1`` if a GPU is required, ``0`` otherwise).

 Amounts of cpu and memory resources can be specified as a plain integer, or as a fixed-point float appended with the string representation of one of the following unit prefixes.
 These can be SI (metric), or IEC (binary) prefixes.
+The specified prefix will be used to modify the base unit for the parameter, 'byte' in the case of ``memory`` and ``disk`` requests, 'cores' in the case of ``cpu`` requests.
+So ``disk="10k"`` will be interpreted as '10 kilobytes', while ``cpu="10k"`` would request 10^7 cores.

 .. table:: unit prefixes
     :widths: auto